 Line two baking sheets with parchment paper and have a pastry bag with a plain tip ready.

 In the bowl of a standing electric mixer, place the egg whites in and beat at 4 for 3 minutes.
 Add sugar and cream of tartar and beat for 3 minutes at 6.
-Up to 8 and beat for 3 more minutes.
+Up to 8 and beat for 3 more minutes or until stiff peaks.
 Add in flavoring or gels and beat for 1 final minute.
-At this point you should have a dry meringue.
+Tip - you should be able to turn the bowl upside down without anything falling out)

 Carefully fold the dry ingredients, in two batches, into the beaten egg whites with a flexible rubber spatula.
 When the mixture is just smooth and there are no streaks of egg white, stop folding and scrape the batter into the pastry bag (standing the bag in a tall glass helps if you’re alone).